Learn what a copywriter does and why every business needs one to make their marketing stand out.

 Do I need a copywriter who works in my area?

-The simple answer to that is – no. Freelance copywriters usually work remotely from their home offices (or conservatory table in my case).
-Modern technology means face-to-face meetings, if necessary, can be done via Skype.
-But usually, emails and phone calls are enough.
+The simple answer to that is – no. Freelance copywriters usually work remotely from their home.
+Modern technology means face-to-face meetings, if necessary, can be done via Skype or Zoom.